Mortgage 6 min read March 2026

 Critical illness cover

-Critical illness cover pays a lump sum on diagnosis of a specified serious condition — typically cancer, heart attack, stroke, and others (the exact list varies by insurer).
+Critical illness cover pays a lump sum on diagnosis of a specified serious condition — typically cancer, heart attack, stroke, and others.
+Unlike income protection, it pays a single lump sum rather than monthly income, making it suitable for clearing the outstanding mortgage balance outright. — typically cancer, heart attack, stroke, and others (the exact list varies by insurer).
 It can be added to a life insurance policy or taken separately.

 The payout can be used to clear the mortgage, adapt the home, cover lost income, or anything else.
 Unlike income protection (see below), it pays once as a lump sum, regardless of how long you are unable to work.